Trout HR, 3 doubles in 1st 5-hit game; Angels top Yanks 11-4

 "I think you saw his makeup right there.
 This could have taken some ugly turns," Scioscia said.

-Coming off his best outing of the season, eight dominant innings at Kansas City, the inconsistent Gray took a step back.
+Coming off his best outing this season, eight dominant innings at Kansas City, the inconsistent Gray took a step back.
 He was charged with five runs, seven hits and three walks in 3 2/3 innings.

 "I think the stuff was good, just the results weren't," Gray said.
 "I don't think I got a leadoff hitter out all night and that can make for a long game for a starter."